 Why do I see known domains trying to access my network?

-When you tap on a block flow, if the flow is being blocked by the "Ad Block" or "Active Protect" feature, you'll find the blocked reason at the bottom of the flow detail page.
-In addition, a line of text will be shown on top of the action, you may tap on the text to configure the feature directly.
+When you tap on a blocked flow, you'll find the feature that caused the block at the bottom of the flow detail page (if the flow was blocked by Ad Block or Active Protect).
+In addition, a line of text will be shown on top of the action.
+Tap on the text to configure the feature directly.

-What does the Flow Count/Blocked Count mean?
+What does Flow Count/Blocked Count mean?

 Blocked Count: Firewalla will aggregate multiple flows into one record if they are generated in a short period of time and triggered by the same source and destination.